Piorkos/wearable-sensor-device/README.md

 # Wearable Data Collector
-Device to collect data from GPS, accelerometer, gyroscope and e-compass.
+Firmware for collecting data from GPS, accelerometer, gyroscope and e-compass.
+It is designed to work with given hardware components:
+- microcontroller RP2040
+- GPS
+- e-compass

-Most important was to obtain a working device asap, hence the code architecture and design are far from perfection.
+**Note:** The objective was to obtain a working device as soon as possible, hence the code architecture and design are far from perfection.